Bills Digest No. 32, 2024-25

 Purpose of the Bill

-The purpose of the Free TAFE Bill 2024 (the Bill) is to provide for ongoing financial support to the states and territories (the States) for the delivery of Free TAFE and vocational education and training (VET) places.
+The purpose of the Free TAFE Bill 2024 (the Bill) is to provide for ongoing financial support to the states for the delivery of Free TAFE and VET places.

 Structure of the Bill

-The Bill comprises one schedule with a Preamble and 4 parts:
+The Bill comprises 1 Schedule with a Preamble and 4 Parts:

 • The Preamble outlines the importance of TAFE, VET and embedding Free TAFE as an enduring feature of the VET system.

-• Part 1 contains the preliminary provisions for the Fee Free TAFE Act 2024, including its object and definitions.
+• Part 1 contains the preliminary provisions including the object and definitions.

-• Part 3 defines ‘FT agreement’ and sets out what matters are to be dealt with in them, such as timeframes for FT places and funding, priority areas of study and student groups, and reporting obligations from the States to the Commonwealth.
+• Part 3 defines ‘FT agreement’ and sets out what matters are to be dealt with in them, such as timeframes for FT places and funding, priority areas of study and student groups, and reporting obligations from the states to the Commonwealth.
+However, it includes a provision that an FT agreement will not be invalidated if it does not deal with 1 or more of most of these matters.

-• Part 4 provides ‘Other matters’, including the requirement that the Minister must consult with the Skills and Workforce Ministerial Council before introducing any legislation to amend the Act.
+• Part 4 provides ‘Other matters’, including the requirements that the Minister must consult with the Ministerial Council before proposing to amend the legislation and table a report in the Parliament when introducing any legislation to amend the Act.

 Background